openbmc/openbmc/poky/documentation/ref-manual/variables.rst

    :term:`TARGET_OS`
       Specifies the target's operating system.
 The variable can be set to "linux" for glibc-based systems (GNU C Library) and to "linux-musl" for musl libc.
-For ARM/EABI targets, "linux-gnueabi" and "linux-musleabi" possible values exist.
+For ARM/EABI targets, the possible values are "linux-gnueabi" and "linux-musleabi".

    :term:`TARGET_PREFIX`
       Specifies the prefix used for the toolchain binary target tools.